Naga to Legazpi PNR Train Schedule 2024

 Note: Always keep your ticket while inside the train before leaving the station of destination for inspection.
 Passengers found without tickets or short ticketed will be charged with the full amount of fare for the route.

 The first coach of the PNR is reserved for the elderly, PWDs, pregnant women, and passengers with children.
-The second coach is only for females.
+The second coach is only for female passengers.

 PNR shared a video clip of the view of Mayon Volcano from the train.
 This view can be seen from Kidaco Bridge in Daraga, Albay.